Background pattern

 Comparison

-In women aged 50 who are not using HRT, a mean of 8 out of every 1,000 will have a stroke in a 5-year period.
-For women aged 50 who are taking HRT, there will be 11 cases per 1,000 users, in a 5-year period (i.e. 3 additional cases).
+In women in their fifties who are not taking HRT, it is expected that an average of 8 out of 1,000 will have a stroke over a 5-year period.
+For women in their fifties taking HRT, there will be 11 cases per 1,000 users over a 5-year period (i.e., 3 additional cases).

 HRT does not prevent memory loss.
 There is some evidence of greater memory loss in women who start using HRT after the age of 65.
 Consult your doctor.